 STEP 2.
-If the situation does not get resolved after step one, the student must submit in writing a report to the Dean of Students.
-The Dean of Students will meet with the student.
-If the problem involves the VP for Student Development or Student Development staff, the student should report the incident to the Academic Vice President.
-The Dean of Students will then meet with parties involved to discuss and seek resolution.
+If the situation does not get resolved after step one, the student must submit in writing a report to the VP for Student Development.
+The VP for Student Development will meet with the student.
+If the problem involves the VP for Student Development or Student Development staff, the student should report the incident to the Vice President for Academics.
+The VP for Student Development will then meet with parties involved to discuss and seek resolution.

 STEP 3.
 If the VP for Student Development is not involved in the incident a Student Grievance Committee will be formed and convened within (5) business days after receipt of the request.
 If the VP for Student Development is party to the incident, the Academic Vice President shall within (5) business days convene the Student Grievance Committee.
-This committee shall be chosen by either the VP for Student Development, or if necessary, by the Academic Vice President and consist of:
+This committee shall be chosen by either the VP for Student Development, or if necessary, by the Vice President for Academics and consist of: